 I was Executive Director of Community Crops, a local community garden nonprofit, for over eleven years.
 During this time, I grew the organization from a small program to an independent nonprofit organization employing twelve people with an annual budget of $400,000.
 I developed strong organizational procedures to manage complex funding requirements from over 20 major funders per year, and also maintained strong working relationships with dozens of local non-profits, businesses, churches, and community groups.

 In addition, I am the board chair of the Southern Heights Food Forest, a local nonprofit focused on food growing education.
 In this role, I have raised funds, organized events, and helped with program management.
 I served previously on the Open Harvest Board of Directors, and have volunteered for many organizations.
-I have completed the ToP Facilitation Course.
+I have completed coursework to be a facilitator.
 Finally, I’m an avid vegetable gardener, cook, and traveler.